 * Thermometer (a candy thermometer will work).

-* Running water & vinegar to neutralize accidental lye splashes.
+* Running water & vinegar to neutralize small minor lye splashes.

 * Goggles or some form of eye protection.

 Medium to large rubber spatula to help empty soap into molds.